metablockshq/metablocks.world/content/posts/2022-whats-up-block-march-8-2022-to-april-2-2-2022.md

 * Launched [3moji](https://3moji.app/) site
 * Solidifed a launch plan for 3moji
 * Partnered with multiple projects and DAOs to distribute whitelist tokens.
+* A handful of the most popular NFT projects in the Solana space are creating 3moji compatible drops.
+Themed drops is what I'm personally most stoked for.
+* Created a token distributor system to fairly distribute white list spots.

+## The Bad:

+* Our progress speed has been slightly slower than we want

+In the coming month, we hope to publically announce all the exciting stuff we're working on BTS.
+Until next time~